LiuZeJie97/flowchart-to-code/README.md

 # Flowchart2Code

-convert Flowchart into Pseudo-Code.
-Our model can:
+Convert Flowchart into Pseudo-Code.
+This code can:
 - Generate code containing BREAK, CONTINUE, RETURN, WHILE, DOWHILE, IF, ELIF.
 - Support complex flowcharts, such as the selection nodes with more than 2 outgoing edges.